XinFinOrg/BlockDegree/README.md

 - [ ] Functionality for certificate page
 - [ ] Functionality for contact form
 - [X] Become partner button at university course offline
+- [ ] Previous and next arrow when use finish reading the documents
 - [ ] Content for become partner popup
 - [ ] No page showing all courses, clicking on online blockchain training goes to blockchain basic course for engineer
 - [ ] Code to read the images in folder for gallery and automatically generate it
 - [ ] 404 page

 ## Running the website
 The src file runs on Gulp, handlebars, livereload and other relevant packages.
 Using handlebars, the templates could be reused easily and the code is more maintainable.
 Otherwise, the dist folder is good to go as well.
+Have to run on server environment.

 Some of the benefits of this template:
 1. Easily change hero images, title and copy with a single line e.g. as seen in the university courses page